valencprado/is-the-earth-flat/README.md

-# Is the Earth flat? 🌎
+# Is the Earth flat?
+A Sciense website 🌎
 Website created to criticize and debate the Flat Earth idea.

 ## Technologies